The Strategic Mindset: Finding Your Way to Safety

 The Fighter vs. The Strategist

-By using the scalpel (precision) instead of the sledgehammer (destruction), you align with Passive Resistance.
-You protect yourself legally and ethically.
-Remember: Success is not measured by winning a fight, but by how effectively you navigate your way to safety unharmed.
+Use the scalpel, not the sledgehammer.
+This aligns with Passive Resistance.
+Moreover, it protects you legally and ethically.
+Remember: Success is not winning a fight.
+Success is navigating your way to safety unharmed.

 The Goal is Peace